Pranesh-Raghu/Pranesh-Raghu/README.md

 [![Expense_tracker](https://github-readme-stats.vercel.app/api/pin/?username=Pranesh-alt&repo=Expense_tracker&theme=radical)](https://github.com/Pranesh-alt/Expense_tracker)

-> *The more you learn, the more you realize how little you know.*
+> *The more you learn, the more you realise how little you know.*